 How to play Dungeons and Dragons

-Each player creates a character and embarks on wild adventures: aggravating dragons, raising armies and flirting with NPCs – the sky’s the limit.
+Each player creates a character and embarks on adventures: aggravating dragons, raising armies and haggling with NPCs – the sky’s the limit.
 The narrator-cum-referee known as the Dungeon Master reports all events and non-player dialogue, as well as playing the numerous enemies the party will encounter on their adventures.
 Dice-rolls and the DM’s discretion determine player’s fates subsequent to their decisions.